bestit/commercetools-filter-bundle/README.md

 ### Config Provider id

 You can add you own filter config provider.
-Just implement the _FacetConfigCollectionFactoryInterface_ and add your service id to _config_provider_id_ (@ config.yml).
+Just implement the _FacetConfigProviderInterface_ and add your service id to _config_provider_id_ (@ config.yml).
 The filter bundle default provider will be use if you don't fill the _config_provider_id_ Parameter (@ config.yml), which returns no filters.